appreciated/quick-start-material/README.md

 # quick-start-material
-A Material Design for Vaadin
+A Quick-Start Material implementation for Vaadin